By FindLaw Staff | Legally reviewed by Chris Meyers, Esq. | Last reviewed January 04, 2023

 This article has been written and reviewed for legal accuracy, clarity, and style by FindLaw’s team of legal writers and attorneys and in accordance with our editorial standards.

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 A covenant (in the context of residential neighborhoods) is a set of rules governing how real property is used.
-However, it may also refer to a promise or other governing document in a deed involving the use of the land.
-In this promise, the new property owner "covenants" (agrees) to follow certain restrictions on how the land is used.
+However, it may also refer to a promise or other governing clause in a deed involving conditions on the use of the land.
+In this promise, the new homeowner "covenants" or agrees to follow certain restrictions on how the land is used.
 Essentially, such covenants are promises made by a purchaser as a condition of buying the land in question.